Peter Erskine

-Peter Erskine (born June 5, 1954) is an American jazz drummer who was a member of the jazz fusion groups Weather Report and Steps Ahead.
+Peter Clark Erskine (born June 5, 1954) is an American jazz drummer who was a member of the jazz fusion groups Weather Report and Steps Ahead.

 Early life and education

 Erskine was born in Somers Point, New Jersey, U.S. He began playing the drums at the age of four.
-He graduated from the Interlochen Arts Academy in Michigan, then studied percussion at Indiana University.
+He graduated from the Interlochen Arts Academy in Michigan and then studied percussion at Indiana University.

 Career

 His professional music career started in 1972 when he joined the Stan Kenton Orchestra.
-After three years with Kenton, he joined Maynard Ferguson for two years.
+After four years with Kenton, he joined Maynard Ferguson for two years.
 In 1978, he joined Weather Report, joining Jaco Pastorius in the rhythm section.
 After four years and five albums with Weather Report and the Jaco Pastorius big band's Word of Mouth, he joined Steps Ahead.

 In 1983, he performed on the Antilles Records release Swingrass '83.
 He toured the US in 1992 with Chick Corea.

 Erskine splits his time as a musician and a professor at the Thornton School of Music at the University of Southern California.

 He was featured on Kate Bush's 2005 album Aerial, where Erskine teamed with bass player Eberhard Weber.
 Diana Krall, Eliane Elias, Queen Latifah and Linda Ronstadt, as well as Scottish and Finnish classical orchestras, have had Erskine perform as a featured musician.

 In 2011, he appeared on stage at the Royal Opera House, London in the new opera Anna Nicole.